-Worms and other parasites may be present in the environment (yours or the breeders' if you just brought the puppy home) or they may have inherited them directly from their mother through the mother’s milk.
+Worms and other parasites such as giardia may be present in the environment (yours or the breeders' if you just brought the puppy home) or they may have inherited them directly from their mother through the mother’s milk.

 Reputable breeders will put all puppies on a worming schedule, but they may or may not cover all possible parasites, leaving some still circulating in the puppy’s intestines.

 This is often the case with protozoan parasites such as Giardia or Coccidia.
 Mother dogs may have a dormant stage of coccidia but through the stress of pregnancy, they become active and can infect the pups.